 all year except 11 Dec–22 Jan.

-lift, lounge bar, study, family lounge, adult lounge, restaurant, games room (snooker, table tennis), in-room TV (Freeview), indoor swimming pool, beauty salon, 15-acre grounds (lawns, tennis, putting green, children’s playground), EV charging, most public rooms wheelchair accessible, adapted toilet.
+lift, lounge bar, study, family lounge, adult lounge, restaurant, games room (snooker, table tennis, pool table), in-room TV (Freeview), indoor swimming pool, beauty salon, 15-acre grounds (tennis, putting green, children’s playground), EV charging, most public rooms wheelchair accessible, adapted toilet.